 Finding strength in partnership (because we’re all in this together)

-PARC has deep relationships across the Cleantech ecosystem that enable us to remain at the bleeding edge of technical needs and innovations.
+We have deep relationships across the Cleantech ecosystem that enable us to remain at the bleeding edge of technical needs and innovations.
 We are strongly connected with the US Department of Energy and its network of National Labs.
 We work extensively with universities and we form partnerships with companies to leverage synergies in manufacturing, market access, and strategy to accelerate commercialization of technology.
-Climate change impacts all of us and at PARC we believe that we must all work together to take it on.
+Climate change impacts all of us and we believe that we must all work together to take it on.